ntBre/ProgrammingProjects/README.md

 with instructions and output for you to check your implementation against.
 These projects will also require some input files that will be discussed in each project as they become relevant.
-These input files can be found in the `inputs` directory.
+These input files can be found in the `input` directory.
 Within `input` there are directories for several different molecule/basis-set combinations where you will find integrals, molecular geometries and other files to use as input to your programs.
+There is also a tarball of the inputs and outputs in each project directory to make it more convenient to download all of the files you need.
+Downloading and extracting these is covered in [Project 1](Project01/README.md).
+Before Project 1 is [Project 0](Project00/README.md), which will help you get set up to write and run Python programs.
+If you already know how to do that, skip ahead to Project 1.

+# Typographical Conventions

+Following the conventions of many other programming tutorials, code snippets will be written in `monospace` font, while new keywords will be presented in **bold**.
+Part of being a good programmer is knowing how to look for help on the internet and in documentation, so these will try to help you know what terms to search for.
+There will also be a Table of Contents below the Summary of each project providing quick links to the important concepts introduced in that project to make it easier to refer to them later.

 # Quantum Chemistry Programming Projects
  - [Project #0](Project00/README.md): Setting up your programming environment